intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/QLoRA/trl-example/README.md

-# Example of QLoRA Finetuning with BigDL-LLM
+# Example of QLoRA Finetuning with IPEX-LLM

-This simple example demonstrates how to finetune a llama2-7b model use BigDL-LLM 4bit optimizations with TRL library on [Intel GPU](../../../README.md).
+This simple example demonstrates how to finetune a llama2-7b model use IPEX-LLM 4bit optimizations with TRL library on [Intel GPU](../../../README.md).
 Note, this example is just used for illustrating related usage and don't guarantee convergence of training.

 ## 0. Requirements
-To run this example with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.
+To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Finetune llama2-7b using qlora